Does A Request For Evidence Lead To A Green Card Denial?

 I want to re-emphasize that point.

-Do Not Confuse A Request For Evidence (RFE) With A Notice Of Intent To Deny (NOID).
+Many green card seekers get confused with the differences between a Request For Evidence (RFE) versus a Notice Of Intent To Deny (NOID).

 If you receive a NOID, this means that after reviewing your application, a USCIS officer does not think your spouse qualifies for the immigration benefit she seeks.